 Geocaching is an entertaining adventure game for GPS users.
 Participating in a cache hunt is a good way to take advantage of the wonderful features and capabilities of a GPS unit.
 The basic idea is to have individuals and organizations set up caches all over the world and share the locations of these caches on the internet.
 GPS users can then use the location coordinates to find the caches.
 Once found, a cache may provide the visitor with a wide variety of rewards.
 All visitors are asked to do is leave something for the cache if they get something.
 Download the Geocache Permit (PDF) Application.

-Shelters in various parks may be reserved anytime during the year, but restroom facilities may be closed from October through April, by submitting the Shelter Rental Form (PDF) and fee to the Pella Park, 712 Union Street, Suite 104, Pella, IA 50219.
-Shelters may be reserved for $25 for resident, $30 for non-resident, from 10:00 am to 3:00 pm or from 4:00 pm to 9:00 pm.
+All shelters may be reserved anytime during the year, but restroom facilities may be closed from October through April.
+Shelters are available from 10:00 am to 3:00 pm or from 4:00 pm to 9:00 pm.
+Rental fees are $25 for residents and $30 for non-residents per time slot.
+Reservations are accepted by submitting the Shelter Rental Form (PDF) and fee to the Pella Park, 712 Union Street, Suite 104, Pella, IA 50219, or online at: https://cityofpella.activityreg.com/ClientPage_t2.wcs or by calling 641-628-4571.

 The following documents are available for city park attendees: